 We are building technologies and platforms for distributing ideas, for virtual interaction, and for mass collaboration on any topic.
 While those tools can be used for good, they can also be used for spreading misinformation, revealing private personal information (doxing), harassment, and persecution.
 We will consider these risks in the work we do, and will build web technologies and platforms that respect individuals' rights and provide features to empower them against dangers like these.

-Anyone should be able to meaningfully participate in the creation of specifications, user agents, and content, and the platform should enable a fully accessible end user experience.
+People should not need a high level of technical literacy to use the web.
+Web platform technologies should behave consistently and intuitively.
 We will build internationalization and localization capabilities into our specifications and websites.
 We will accommodate people on low bandwidth networks and with low specification equipment.
 The web platform and the tools we use to create it must be accessible to people with disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
+Anyone should be able to meaningfully participate in the creation of specifications, user agents, and content, and the platform should enable a fully accessible end user experience.

-When we add features to the web platform, we are making decisions that may change the ability of people to protect their personal data.
+When we add features to the web platform, we are making decisions that impact peoples' ability to control their personal data.
 This data includes their conversations, their financial transactions and how they live their lives.
 We will start by creating web technologies that create as few risks as possible, and will make sure people understand what risks they are taking when they use the web.

 We will create web technologies and platforms that encourage free expression, where that does not contravene other human rights.
 Our work should not enable state censorship, surveillance or other practices that seek to limit this freedom.
 This principle must be balanced with respect for other human rights, and does not imply that individual services on the web must therefore support all speech.
 (For example: hate speech, harassment or abuse may reasonably be denied a platform).

 We recognize that web technologies can be used to manipulate and deceive people, complicate isolation, and encourage addictive behaviors.
 We seek to mitigate against these potential abuses and patterns when creating new technologies and platforms, and avoid introducing technologies that increase the chance of people being harmed in this way.
-As part of this, we favor a decentralized web architecture that minimizes single points of failure and single points of control.
+We aim to reduce centralization in web architecture, minimizing single points of failure and single points of control.
 We will also build web technologies for individual developers as well for developers at large companies and organizations.
 The web should enable do-it-yourself developers.

 Web technologies may have overall positive environmental impacts as well as negative impacts, and these can change over time and vary geographically as both web and environmental technologies develop.
 We will endeavor not to do further harm to the environment when we introduce new technologies to the web, and keep in mind that people most affected by the environmental consequences of new technologies may not be those who benefit from the features introduced.
 This includes, but is not limited to, lowering carbon emissions by minimizing data storage and processing requirements, as well as reducing electronic waste by maximizing the lifespan of physical devices through backwards compatibility.